bookofproofs/bookofproofs.github.io/_sources/history/19th-century/newman.md

 * In 1962 Newman was presented with the De Morgan Medal from the London Mathematical Society.
 * In 1964 Newman retired from his Manchester chair but he most certainly did not give up mathematics.
 * Retirement was also an opportunity for Newman to relaunch his research career which he did with the vigour of a young academic.
-* Lynn Newman died in 1973, and later in the same year he married Margaret Penrose, the daughter of a professor of physiology, who was the widow of the physician Professor Lionel Sharples Penrose.

 Born 7 February 1897, Chelsea, London, England.
 Died 22 February 1984, Comberton (near Cambridge), England.